EQUATOR Blog13/07/2023 New resource for research teams to improve the reporting of implementation studies

-EQUATOR Blog05/10/2020 What is the little thing you can do to increase reproducibility, replicability and trust in science?
+In this blog post, Dr Louise Hull, an implementation research lead, discusses the development of a new resource to help improve the reporting of implementation studies.05/10/2020 What is the little thing you can do to increase reproducibility, replicability and trust in science?

 How can reporting quality interfere with reproducibility issues and overall trust in science results?
 With that question in mind, we participated in the Reproducibility, Replicability and Trust in Science conference organised by the Wellcome Genome Campus from 9 to 11 […]23/09/2020 Why did we develop TIDieR-Placebo?